-Once the electrical wires had been connected to the main loom at the back of the instrument panel I fitted the battery to the car after charging it twenty four hours previously.
+Moving to the rear of the vehicle, I set about finishing the boot compartment.
+The car after charging it twenty four hours previously.
 A friend stood by with a fire extinguisher prior to starting the car for the first time since I commenced the restoration.
 I turned the key and pulled the starter with the choke pulled out halfway and it fired first time.
 Unfortunately, it didn't run like previously but was mis-firing.
-The plugs were changed and this made all the difference - needless to say my friend didn't require the fire extinguisher!
+The plugs were changed and this made all the difference needless to say my friend didn't require the fire extinguisher!

-My road tax duly was duly paid and I ran 'Molly', as she is affectionately christened out onto the road, 22 months after starting the restoration.
+My road tax duty was duly paid and I ran 'Molly', as she is affectionately christened out onto the road, 22 months after starting the restoration.

-To sum up.
-I can now say that I was anxious to start the rebuild as I had not tackled one before, but had mechanical experience.
-My frame of mind was that the restoration was to be done properly, meticularly, job by job and stage by stage.
-I was highly enthusiastic but, as time progressed, after the first year, things got frustrating either from the lack of available parts or finding that I had not ordered parts in time to complete a particular job owner.
+To sum up, I can now say that was anxious to start the rebuild as I had not tackled one before, but had mechanical experience.
+My frame of mind was that the restoration was to be done properly, meticulously, job by job and stage by stage.
+I was highly enthusiastic but, as time progressed, after the first year, things got frustrating either from the lack of available parts or finding that I had not ordered parts in time to complete a particular job.
+On the whole I found it a rewarding

 On the whole I found it a rewarding experience.
-One reason that kept me going was a sense of duty to the builders of this fine car and it has made me an enthusiastic MG reproduced by kind permission of
+One reason that kept me going was a sense of duty to the builders of this fine car and it has made me an enthusiastic MG owner.